Contact After Adoption

 • And more!

-Your Lifetime coordinator will help you work out what you desire and ensure that you and the adoptive parents are all on the same page.
-She will help you with a post adoption contact agreement if you choose – one that both you and the adoptive parents will sign.
-And, anytime in the future, Lifetime will be here for you if you need help getting updates or making modifications to your hopes for future contact.
+Your Lifetime coordinator will make sure that you and the adoptive parents are all on the same page.
+She will help you with a post adoption contact agreement if you choose.
+Then, both you and the adoptive parents will sign it.
+Also, Lifetime will be here for you if you need help getting updates or making changes to your hopes for future contact.
+Here is our post adoption contact agreement sample.

 At the heart of open adoption is what is best for the child, and studies have shown that being upfront about the contact and the adoption story is definitely best for most children.
 Adopted children who know who their birth parents are and why they were placed for adoption tend to have higher self-esteem and a sense of identity.

-We believe that the heart of a birth mother is also best served by the knowledge that her child is happy, healthy, and living the life she hoped they would live.
-That’s why Lifetime values the connection of open adoption and will ensure that you have the opportunity to receive the future contact you wish.
+We believe that a birth mother should know that her child is happy, healthy, and living the life she hoped they would live.
+That’s why Lifetime values the connection of open adoption.
+And we will ensure that you have the opportunity to receive the future contact you wish.

 Get Info Now